-For C Office Use Only
+For Office Use Only

 Received date: Termination date:

 Please submit the completed for to the e IRB at irb@wcsu.edu

 Protocol Number:

 Principal Investigator:

 Protocol Title:

-Brief description of the protocol & results (e.g., abstract):
+Brief description of the protocol & results s (e.g., abstract):

-Has or will this research result/ed in any publication(s) to the IRB oublications?
-If yes, please submit a copy of the
+Has or will this research result/ed in any publications?
+If ves. plea se sub mit a c copy of the

+publication(s) to the IRB. p a.a a.a , , , , , , , , , , , , , , , , , , ,

 Yes (already accepted or in press).

 No (no plans to submit).

 Maybe (plan to submit eventually).

 Number of subjects enrolled at WCSU:

 1. Initially Enrolled

 2. Completed the study

-Number of subjects enrolled at another s site
+Number of subjects enrolled at another site

 1. Initially Enrolled

 2. Completed the study

-Serious Adverse Events
+Serious s Adverse Events

-Have there been any serious adverse eve nts on this protocol?
+Have there been any serious adverse eve ents on this protocol?
 Yes No

 If yes, please list the number of adverse e events

-Has each of these been reported to the II RB?
+Has each of these been reported to the I RB?
 Yes No

-If the events have not been reported, atta ach a completed Adverse Event For rm.
+If the events have not been reported, att ach a completed Adver se Eve nt For m.

 Reason for termination of this protocol:

-Protocol reached goals
+1. Protocol reached goals

 2. Protocol never received funding

-Principal investigator or major co- institution -investigator left the
+Principal investigator or major co institution -investigator left the

-Not enough subjects for project to renewal or extension, please subn nit renewal form).
-9
+4. Not enough subjects for project to g

-5. Protocol closed due to adverse re action(s)
+renewal or extension, please subr 5.
+Protocol closed due to adverse re

-6. Investigator lost interest in the stu udy
+6. Investigator lost interest in the stu

+5